 The positions they will be found on the frames is often stated as supersedure on the face and swarm around the edge, but this is very unreliable and misleading - yet another of beekeeping's many myths.
 They can be found anywhere on the comb or frame.
 On many occasions, I have seen queen cells built on a queen excluder and under the bottom bar of the frame, often horizontally.

 In assessing why there are unexpected queen cells in a colony, you should be aware of the queen problems, as these are very common and you may be experiencing a failing queen, not what you may think.

 When reducing queen cells it has become common in recent years for beekeepers to be told to leave two queen cells.
 The view being that if one fails then there is always another as insurance.
 This might appear sound thinking, but what happens if both queen cells are good?
-They are highly likely to swarm on the first one to emerge, which is probably what you are trying to avoid in the first place.
+They are highly likely to swarm with the first one to emerge, which is probably what you are trying to avoid in the first place.
 In addition bees can't always detect that a queen cell is dud, so they may swarm with the virgin that emerges, leaving the colony with a dud queen cell.
 It is easier to put right a queenless colony that to retrieve a swarm from a chimney.
 Unless the colony is small I always advise only leaving one queen cell.

 I mentally place my colonies into two groups, group "A" where I am happy to use queen cells from any colony and Group "B" where I am constantly looking to requeen.
 This is my way of improving my bees.
 If there are queen cells in a "B" colony, I will probably cut one out surrounded by plenty of comb, in case I need a queen cell later and destroy all the rest.
 If in an "A" colony, I will cut several out with plenty of comb and will try to find a use for them.